 This matter was considered by the Board in executive session on April 6, 2010.
-The Board's decision was based upon correspondence from Representative Simon and Board records.
+The Board's decision was based upon correspondence from Representative Simon, Representative Simon's appearance before the Board, and Board records.

 Based on the above Summary of the Facts and Relevant Statutes, the Board makes the following: